Sandton: Tourism and retail hub

-Concerns have been raised as to whether Sandton has the necessary road and water infrastructure to sustain the massive development that is characteristic of Johannesburg in the 21st century (since the demise of Apartheid and the Group Areas Act).

 Sandton Central Management District

 The central business area of Sandton is divided into three City Improvement Districts, which have a unified identity called the Sandton Central Management District, branded as Sandton Central.
 This district is responsible, using additional funds levied on its behalf by the municipality, for the provision of additional services.
 The Sandton Central Management district provides additional cleaning, law enforcement, beautification and planning services to the area it services.

+Geography

+Sandton is located approximately 16 kilometres north of the Johannesburg CBD, bordered by Midrand to the north, Johannesburg to the south, Randburg to the west and Alexandra to the east.